 A four wheel drive is not needed in dry conditions as you can get to most places on the property with good car access.
 Obviously four wheel drive is needed in extended wet conditions.

-The quarters are old but serviceable – with full kitchen, utensils, fridges, big 500 litre freezer, gas and electric stove, microwave, toaster, kettles etc, Power and land line, showers and toilets, hot water, rain water, 15 beds in 8 rooms, big wash down hose / fire hose, one room is air conditioned.
+The quarters are great – with full kitchen, utensils, fridges, big 500 litre freezer, BBQ, gas and electric stove, microwave, toaster, pots and utensils kettles etc, Power and land line, showers and toilets, unlimited cold and hot water, rain water, 16 beds.
+Twin rooms, 7 Ensuites with shower / toilet /basin, Laundry, big wash down hose / fire hose, and reverse cylce air conditioned.